 Nashville-based singer-songwriter and multi-instrumentalist Jen Starsinic sports a musical coat of many colors.
-A renowned and accomplished fiddler who grew up playing the vibrant folk scenes around West Virginia, her native Pennsylvania and other parts of the East Coast, Starsinic boasts quite the résumé for a young musician, even by Nashville standards.
+A renowned and accomplished fiddler who grew up playing the vibrant folk scenes around her native Pennsylvania, West Virginia, and other parts of the East Coast, Starsinic boasts quite the résumé for a young musician, even by Nashville standards.

-Also a Berklee School of Music graduate, her musical discipline has been informed by both the classical tropes of bluegrass and old time music, and the adventurous, genre-defying spirit of contemporary alt-rock.
+Also a Berklee School of Music graduate, her musical discipline has been informed by both the classical tropes of bluegrass and old-time music, and the adventurous, genre-defying spirit of contemporary alt-rock.
 Her prowess as an artist and instrumentalist exudes great finesse and skill, yet her most fulfilling creative outlet comes by way of songwriting.

 “I’ve written songs my whole life but have never really done the damn thing as far as my own stuff,” she says.